-We reach Earth Overshoot Day, the day when annual consumption exceeds the Earth’s capacity to renew itself, earlier and earlier each year.
+We reach Earth Overshoot Day — the day when humanity’s consumption of the Earth’s resources exceeds what the planet can regenerate in that year — earlier and earlier each year.
 This means that we are consuming more resources than ever before — and at an increasing rate.
 For example, Earth Overshoot Day occurred in September in 2000, while in 1980 society overshot in November.

 “It’s a pyramid scheme,” said Mathis Wackernagel, CEO and founder of Global Footprint Network.
 “It depends on using more and more from the future to pay for the present.”